New report shows strengthening governance is key for achieving education goals in seven countries

 Poor governance and management are jeopardising efforts to provide quality basic education in seven African countries according to a new report published today by Transparency International (TI).

 The report, Africa Education Watch: Good governance lessons for primary education, shows that despite ten years of efforts to increase school enrolment through the Education for All initiative and the Millennium Development Goals, deficient or non-existent governance systems and practices are limiting progress.

 “Increasing school enrolment is not enough.
 To ensure true, lasting progress in education levels and best use of the scarce resources available, oversight and accountability must be improved,” said Stephane Stassen, Senior Programme Coordinator at TI, who leads the Africa Education Watch programme.

-Countries included: Ghana, Madagascar, Morocco, Niger, Senegal, Sierra Leone and Uganda.
-The report analyses data from more than 7,600 questionnaires completed by parents, head teachers, heads of Parent Teacher Associations (PTAs) and district education officers.
+The report, which assesses primary education management structures in Ghana, Madagascar, Morocco, Niger, Senegal, Sierra Leone and Uganda, analyses data from 8,500 questionnaires completed by parents, head teachers, heads of Parent Teacher Associations (PTAs) and district education officers.

 Transparency International is the civil society organisation leading the fight against corruption

 Note to editors: